 As a first year entrepreneur, you see established brands selling their high cost offers with ease.
 Yet, you are trying to sell a low cost offer and no one is buying.
 What is it that the bigger brands are doing that you aren’t?

 That’s where the power of the value ladder comes in.
 A value ladder helps to prime your audience for your high ticket offers.

-Have you been on social media for a while, and you are sharing valuable content consistently, but nothing has come from your efforts and you aren’t landing clients or making sales?
+Perhaps you have been on social media for a while and you are sharing valuable content consistently, but nothing has come from your efforts and you aren’t landing clients or making sales.

 While we may think our offers are worthy of immediate sign up, and that we are an authority and trustworthy… People who don’t know you, will not buy from you.
 And, even if they do know you, they may not be at the right stage to buy from you.

 Enter the value ladder.

 A value ladder aligns sales and marketing concepts, and will help you convert a cold audience to a warm and then hot audience based on the value you provide.

 In this article, you will learn about the power of the value ladder and how to implement it into your business.

 You will learn: